managination/afrr/readme-ew.md

 - IS EWT/EUR what we price in tellor? (not EWT/USD, correct)
 - aren't we really dealing with WEWT???
 - CS on Volta? or CS supports Volta (so MM works?)
+- Liquity is set now to only allow 1800 EEUR min trove borrow (I SET TO 100 FOR NOW!!
+TODO RJA)

 The readme is from Liquity, with symbol names changed here for readability.
 However, the code/contract build/deploy instructions given in this EWC section are the ONLY ONES I've used/tested.
 Liquity has a lot of older/unused/outdated code and instructions in this entire repo.
 Don't follow the instructions except inside this EWC notes section.